skip to Main Content

 From silos to synergy: advancing interdisciplinarity in engineering education – Xiaoqi Feng, Julia Sundman, Hanna Aarnio (Aalto University, Finland)

-Navigating the Shift to Interdisciplinary Challenge-Based Learning in Engineering Education: Introducing Challenge Up – Adina Imanbayeva, Robin de Graaf, Cindy Poortman (University of Twente, the Netherlands)
+Navigating the Shift to Interdisciplinary Challenge-Based Learning in Engineering Education: Introducing Challenge Up – Adina Imanbayeva, Robin de Graaf, Cindy Poortman (University of Twente, The Netherlands)

 Transdisciplinarity in engineering underlines the need for robust transversal skills – Siara Isaac, Yousef Jalali, Valentina Rossi, Joelyn de Lima (Centre for Learning Sciences, Swiss Federal Institute of Technology Lausanne -EPFL, Switzerland)